How to start a cleaning business in India: A simple guide

 Step 1: Lay the foundation

 First things first, outline your business plan.
-This isn’t just about how you’ll clean; it’s about who you’ll clean for, how you’ll find these people, and how you’ll convince them you’re the right choice.
-Think about whether you’ll focus on domestic cleans, commercial contracts, or a specialty cleaning area.
+This isn’t just about how you’re going to provide cleaning services; it’s about who you’ll clean for, how you’ll find clients, and how you’ll convince them you’re the right choice.
+Think about whether you’ll focus on cleaning houses, commercial buildings, or speciality cleaning operations.

 Step 2: Register your business

 Purchase the right equipment for the job.
-To start with, keep it simple with the basics – a solid vacuum cleaner, mops, buckets, cloths, and a range of cleaning products.
-Efficiency is key, so opt for professional-grade products that will stand the test of time.
+To start with, just get the basics: a solid vacuum cleaner, mops, buckets, cloths, and a range of cleaning products.
+Make sure to opt for professional-grade products that will get the job done.

 Decide on your pricing strategy.
-Will you charge by the hour, by the square metre, or a flat fee for each job?
+Are you going to charge by the hour, by the square metre, or a flat fee for each job?
 Research your competitors to ensure your rates are competitive, but don’t sell yourself short.
 Remember, quality service demands a fair price.

 Step 5: Make it official

 Draw up a service agreement to outline what your cleaning package includes, your rates, and what you expect from your clients.
-This professionalism from the get-go sets clear expectations and gives you something to refer back to if there’s ever any confusion.
+This sets clear expectations and gives you something to refer back to if there’s ever any confusion or disagreements.

 Step 6: Brand your business

 Your brand is important.
-Choose an appropriate and catchy business name, design a logo, and perhaps set up a business card or flyer.
+Choose an appropriate and catchy business name, design a logo, and perhaps set up a business card or a brochure.
 Ensure your brand reflects the quality and ethos of your service.

 Step 7: Marketing matters